Wizcorp/tina.js/README.md

 ## How to use

 ### In a browser
-Include tina's build in your html using either the [minified library](https://raw.githubusercontent.com/Wizcorp/tina/master/build/tina.min.js) or the [unminified version](https://raw.githubusercontent.com/Wizcorp/tina/master/build/tina.js).
+Include TINA's build in your html using either the [minified library](https://raw.githubusercontent.com/Wizcorp/tina/master/build/tina.min.js) or the [unminified version](https://raw.githubusercontent.com/Wizcorp/tina/master/build/tina.js).

 ```html
 <script src="tina.min.js"></script>
 ```

 ### In Node.js
-Install tina using ```npm install tina```, then require it:
+Install TINA using ```npm install tina```, then require it:
 ```javascript
 var TINA = require('tina');
 ```